thenativeweb/wolkenkit-boards/README.md

 ### Running the backend

-Before you can run the backend, you need to adjust the `identityProvider` section in the application's `package.json` file.
+Before you can actually start the backend, you need to adjust the `identityProvider` section in the application's `package.json` file.
 Set its `name` property to the domain of your Auth0 account, so that it looks like this:

 ```json
 "identityProvider": {